Time-Aware Prior Fitted Networks for Zero-Shot Forecasting with Exogenous Variables: Introduction

-In this paper, we show how to leverage exogenous variables effectively for zero-shot forecasting.
-Our main contributions are the following: \begin{itemize}[leftmargin=*] \item We provide a detailed characterization of the shortcomings of existing PFNs such as \texttt{TabPFN-TS} \emph{for time series forecasting}.
-In particular, we show that \texttt{TabPFN-TS} has intrinsic limitations due to the i.i.d. assumption that informs how the synthetic training data is generated, as well as due to its architectural specification.
-For these reasons, it fails to understand temporal autocorrelations, making it challenging to predict ordered patterns accurately.
-This is illustrated in Figure \ref{fig:motivation} (b).
-Based on these findings, we argue that existing PFNs are \emph{not} suitable as \emph{time series} FMs (Section~\ref{sec:pitfalls}.) \item We introduce \ApolloPFN, a model that circumvents the limitations of \texttt{TabPFN-TS} through a novel data generation procedure and novel architectural choices (Section~\ref{sec:apollopfn}).
-This improvement consists of two complementary components.
-First, we introduce a synthetic data generation procedure for time series that relies on a new graph generation algorithm (which accelerates learning, as seen in Figure \ref{fig:graphs-training}) coupled with time-dependent root nodes (see Section~\ref{sec:apollopfn_synthetic}).
-Second, we incorporate inductive biases into our architecture that reflect the importance of order in time series data (Section~\ref{sec:apollopfn_architecture}). \item We extensively compare \ApolloPFN against state-of-the-art (SOTA) baselines, including \texttt{TabPFN-TS} and \texttt{Moirai}, in several datasets spanning more than 90K time series \emph{that have accompanying exogenous covariates}, as well as several benchmarks that do not have exogenous covariates, demonstrating the broad effectiveness of \ApolloPFN (Section~\ref{sec:results}).
-We present several ablations on real and synthetic data to bolster our architectural and data generation choices (Section~\ref{sec:apollopfn_impact}). \end{itemize}
+In this paper, we study how to effectively leverage exogenous variables for zero-shot time series forecasting.
+Our main contributions are as follows: \begin{itemize}[leftmargin=*] \item We provide a systematic analysis of the limitations of existing PFN-based approaches, including \texttt{TabPFN-TS}, when applied to time series forecasting.
+Specifically, we show that the i.i.d. assumptions underlying the synthetic task distribution and architectural design choices inherited from tabular PFNs limit their ability to explicitly capture temporal dependencies, such as autocorrelation, ordered patterns, and evolving dynamics.
+These limitations can lead to degraded performance on forecasting problems requiring strong temporal reasoning, as illustrated in Figure \ref{fig:motivation} (b). \item We introduce \ApolloPFN, a time-aware PFN framework designed to address these limitations while retaining the zero-shot inference and covariate-conditioning capabilities of PFNs (Section~\ref{sec:apollopfn}). \ApolloPFN introduces two complementary components: (i) a synthetic time series data generation procedure based on a novel graph generation algorithm that improves prior construction efficiency and accelerates learning (Figure \ref{fig:graphs-training}) and incorporates time-dependent root nodes (Section~\ref{sec:apollopfn_synthetic}); and (ii) architectural inductive biases that explicitly encode temporal ordering and dependencies (Section~\ref{sec:apollopfn_architecture}). \item We conduct extensive evaluations of \ApolloPFN against competitive baselines, including \texttt{TabPFN-TS} and \texttt{Moirai}, in several datasets spanning more than 90K time series \emph{that have accompanying exogenous covariates}, as well as standard benchmarks without exogenous covariates, demonstrating the broad effectiveness of \ApolloPFN (Section~\ref{sec:results}).
+We present several ablations on real and synthetic data benchmarks to bolster our architectural and data generation choices (Section~\ref{sec:apollopfn_impact}). \end{itemize}